CHALLENGE 2. Gender Equality and Climate Change

 #LiteracyApproach #LiteracyisforLife

-ThIs challenge will help you to understand what gender (in)equality looks like in climate change.
+This challenge will help you to understand what gender (in)equality looks like in climate change.

 GOAL: To recognise gender inequality in the students’ immediate environment and connect it to broader climate-related issues (e.g., girls’ access to education → climate adaptation).
+This project is about co-education and real context analysis.

 Core literacy skills: